f5devcentral/f5-rseries-training/docs/rseries_appliances.rst

   :align: center
   :scale: 100%

-In the back of the DC power model (future) are 2 power supplies and DC inputs.
-The system ships with both power supplies included.
+In the back of the DC power model there are 2 power supplies and DC inputs.
+If ordered with the F5-OPT-DC-R10XXX DC power option, the system ships with both power supplies included.
 The back of the system also has a **Chassis Ground Terminal** which can be used when performing maintenance.
 The fan tray on the r10000 is removable and serviceable.

 .. image:: images/rseries_appliances/image1e.png
   :align: center